 Queena Sook Kim

-Queena Sook Kim is the Senior Editor of the Silicon Valley Desk.
-In this role, she covers the intersection of technology and life in the Bay Area.
-Before taking this post, Queena was the host of The California Report.
+Queena Sook Kim is a former senior editor of the weekend desk at KQED.
+Before taking on that post, she was the Senior Editor of the Silicon Valley Desk and was the host of The California Report.
 The daily morning show airs on KQED in San Francisco, one of the nation’s largest NPR affiliates, and on 30 stations across the state.
 In that role, she produces and reports on news, politics and life in the Golden State.
 Queena likes to take sideways look at the larger trends changing the state.
 One of her favorite stories asked why Latino journalists “over’pronounce” their Spanish surnames as a way of looking at how immigration is creating a culture shift in California.
 Before joining The California Report, Queena was a Senior Reporter covering technology for Marketplace, the daily business show that airs on public radio.
 Queena covered daily tech business stories and reported on larger technology trends.
 She did a series of stories looking at role of social engineering in hacking and on a start-up in Silicon Valley that’s trying to use technology, instead of animals, to make meat that bleeds.
 Queena started her career as a business journalist at the Wall Street Journal, where she spent four years covering the paper, home building and toy industries.
 She wrote A1 stories about the unusually aggressive tactics KB Home took against its home buyers. and the resurgence of “Cracker” architecture in Florida.
 She also wrote section front stories on marketing trends and As a journalist, Queena has spent much of her career helping start-up editorial products.
 She was on the founding editorial team of The Bay Citizen, an experimental, online news site in San Francisco that was funded by the late hillbilly billionaire Warren Hellman.
 In 2009, Queena received a grant from the Corporation of Public Broadcasting to start-up a podcast called CyberFrequencies, which reported on the culture of technology.
 She also helped start-up two radio shows - Off-Ramp and Pacific Drift - for KPCC, the NPR-affiliate in Los Angeles.
 Off-Ramp was awarded 1st Place for news and Public Affairs programming by the PRINDI and the L.A.
 Press club.
 Queena’s stories have appeared on NPR’s Day to Day, Hearing Voices, WNYC’s Studio 360, WBUR’s Here and Now, BBC’s Global Perspectives and New York Times’ multimedia page.
 In 1994, Queena won a Fulbright Grant to teach and study in Seoul, South Korea.
 She was also selected to be a Teach For America Corps Member in 1991 and taught elementary school in the Inglewood Unified School District in Southern California.
 Queena is a frequent public speaker and has given talks at UC Berkeley, Stanford University, San Francisco State University, PRINDI conference and the Craigslist Foundation Boot Camp.
 Queena went to UC Berkeley’s Graduate School of Journalism and graduated cum laude from New York University with a B.A. in Politics.
 She grew up in Southern California and lives in Berkeley, Ca in a big fixer on which she spends most weekends, well, fixing.